Ijuptilk20/Ebola-Virus-Disease-Model/README.md

-we introduce the hospitalised and buried class or compartment and further subject the model to an optimal control analysis to fully ascertain the realistic dynamics of EVD and the possible complete eradication of the disease.
+We introduce the hospitalised and buried class or compartment and further subject the model to sensitivity and bifurcation analysis to fully ascertain the realistic dynamics of Ebola Virus Disease (EVD) and the possible complete eradication of the disease.